-For other financial assets measured at amortized cost, the Group measures the loss allowance for these financial assets equal to 12-month ECL (which is recognized at the stage of the financial instruments that have not deteriorated significantly in credit quality since initial recognition or that have low credit risk), unless when there has been a significant increase in credit risk since initial recognition, the Group recognizes lifetime ECL (which is recognized at the stage of the financial instruments that have deteriorated significantly in credit quality since initial recognition and whose credit risk is not low).
-The assessment of whether lifetime ECL should be recognized is based on significant increase in the likelihood or risk of default occurring since initial recognition.
+For loan receivables secured by collaterals provided by borrowers, the Group measures the loss allowance for these financial assets equal to 12-month ECL with taking those collaterals into accounts (which is recognized at the stage of the financial instruments that have not deteriorated significantly in credit quality since initial recognition or that have low credit risk), unless when there has been a significant increase in credit risk since initial recognition or classified as credit-impaired, the Group recognizes lifetime ECL (which is recognized at the stage of the financial instruments that have deteriorated significantly in credit quality since initial recognition and whose credit risk is not low).
+The assessment of whether lifetime ECL should be recognized is based on significant increase in the likelihood or risk of default occurring since initial recognition or classified as credit-impaired.
+The loan receivables are reviewed at the reporting date to assess impairment allowance which are based on the evaluation of current creditworthiness, collection statistic and the market values of similar vessels which were appraised by independent qualified appraisal firms.